Kubeinit/kubeinit/kubeinit/README.md

 # What is KubeInit?

 KubeInit provides Ansible playbooks and roles for the deployment and configuration of multiple Kubernetes distributions.

-# Mission

-KubeInit's mission is to have a fully automated way to deploy in a single command a curated list of prescribed architectures based on the following principles **(G.I.V.E.)**.
+KubeInit's mission is to have a fully automated way to deploy in a single command a curated list of prescribed architectures.

-**G**uide new and experienced users and contributors to deploy quickly and easily Kubernetes clusters based on a set of prescribed architectures.

-**I**ncentivate new users and contributors to overcoming the learning curve to successfully deploy complex Kubernetes scenarios.

-**V**erify automatically that the defined prescribed architectures work seamlessly.

-**E**ngage with the upstream community for giving and receiving feedback, and cross-pollination to spark and amplify creativity, serendipity, and interdisciplinary friction.

-# Documentation
+## Documentation

 KubeInit's documentation is hosted in [this same repository](https://docs.kubeinit.com).

-# KubeInit supported scenarios
+## KubeInit supported scenarios

-**K8s distribution:** OKD
+**K8s distribution:** OKD (testing K8S, RKE, EKS, RKE)

 **Driver:** Libvirt

 **OS:** CentOS/Fedora, Debian/Ubuntu

-# Requirements
+## Requirements

 * A fresh deployed server with enough RAM and disk space (120GB in RAM and 300GB in disk) and CentOS 8 (it should work also in Fedora/Debian/Ubuntu hosts).
 * We assume that the hypervisor node is called nyctea (defined in the inventory).